 Often people with disabilities are portrayed as brave or inspirational, and indeed many are. **But we are also scared and grumpy some of the time.

 I started my blog when I finished university in 2018.
-At first it was somewhere to share my writing, poetry and shorter fiction pieces.
+At first, it was somewhere to share my writing, poetry, and shorter fiction pieces.
 Now I want to use it more for sharing ideas and stories about disability awareness.
 Often people with disabilities are portrayed as brave or inspirational, and indeed many are.
 But we are also scared and grumpy some of the time.
 Finding information relevant to us can be very difficult, so I hope to use my blog to share ideas that will help others.

 If I can use my writing or my lived experience of disability to help someone else then I will consider that a good job well done.

 I was just getting underway with motivational speaking sessions when the pandemic happened.
 I did a few sessions at local colleges and the like, but since March it hasn’t been possible.
 However, I have a few sessions coming up in spring where I intend to use the speech generator part of my Tobii Dynavox to present remotely.
 I didn’t have that technology previously so I used a laptop to run PowerPoint and an app on my iPad, Proloquo4text.
 The Tobii should be better for this, I think.
-Everything is integrated on one device and I can control it all with my eyes.
+Everything is integrated into one device and I can control it all with my eyes.

 I am driven to make the world a better place for people with disabilities.
 We are after all just people.
 We just want to have the best life we can, the same as anyone else.
 If I can use my writing or my lived experience of disability to help someone else then I will consider that a good job well done.